negativa-ai/BLAFS/README.md

     You can change the path to any other directory you like.
 3. Enter shell of the container:
     ```
-    docker exec -it baffs zsh
+    docker exec -it baffs bash
     ```
 4. Inside the container, we pull a redis image.
 We will debloat this image later.
     ```